Welcome to our Independent Centre

 Our centre is indebted to the work of the Myth, Cosmology and the Sacred MA academic initiative which was located in Canterbury, UK between 2006 and 2021.
 Building on that initiative, our individual Faculties offer studies in the Arts and Humanities, Goethean enquiry and Heart Sense, myth and symbolic cosmology (including astrology and divination), esoteric philosophy, transpersonal psychology and much more.
 In times when education and learning has fallen under a reductionist view, we offer a space where wisdom, imagination, intuition and self- knowledge come together.
-We hope to reclaim something of the depth and breadth of learning which is fast being lost in current educational organisations, and offer enriching learning which has the potential to reveal life and world-altering epistemologies.
+We hope to reclaim something of the depth and breadth of learning which is fast being lost in current educational organisations, and offer enriching lectures, webinars, courses, podcasts and much more which explore life and world-changing epistemologies, visions and experiences.
 We create a space within which to engage with ‘impossible’ subjects which outreach the limits of the rational mind and require a new, imaginal voice which combines vision with discernment.
 It is a space in which you are invited to participate – a ‘mystery school’ for our challenging times – in order to heal the age-old split between head, hands and heart; mind, soul and body; divinity, humanity and nature.

 Why are we doing this?